 The shaft extension is coated with a slushing compound to prevent rusting during shipment and storage.
-This slushing compound may be removed by wiping with any petroleum solvent, such as benzine, gasoline, turpentine, Stoddard solvent, etc. See precautions under "Maintenance" page 4, for use of these solvents.
+This slushing compound may be removed by wiping with any petroleum solvent, such as benzine, gasoline, turpentine, Stoddard solvent, etc. Wear neoprene gloves to prevent skin irritation when using petroleum solvents.
+Petroleum solvents are flammable and comparatively non-toxic.
+See precautions under "Maintenance", page 3.